BIS FMCS Certification for Foreign Manufacturers - Standphill India

 Frequently Asked Questions (FAQ)

 BIS FMCS certification is a scheme under the Bureau of Indian Standards that allows foreign manufacturers to obtain the ISI mark and export regulated products to India.
+It confirms that the product complies with the applicable Indian Standard and allows use of the BIS Standard Mark (ISI Mark) on certified products.

 The certification process usually takes 4 to 6 months depending on inspection scheduling, documentation readiness, and product testing timelines.
+Factory inspection requires BIS officers to travel to the manufacturer's country, which needs advance scheduling.
+Proper preparation can help minimize delays.

 The BIS licence is generally granted initially for one year and can be renewed upon continued compliance.
+Standphill India assists in timely renewal to ensure uninterrupted market access in India.